suurjaak/Skyperious/README.md

 You can open Skype SQLite databases and work with their contents:

 - search across all messages and contacts
-- browse chat history and export as HTML or spreadsheet, see chat statistics
+- browse chat history in full, see chat statistics
+- export chats as HTML, text or spreadsheet
 - synchronize messages from Skype online service
 - view any database table and export their data, fix database corruption
 - change, add or delete data in any table